axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/portal-style-customization-logos-colors-date-patterns.rst

    - Limitation: the task priority color customization hasn't changed the task priority colors in statistic.

    If you want to custom color of statistic, please refer to :ref:`Override Statistic color <override-Statistic-colors>`

-After you finish your customization, compile these above scss files to build the css file named ``theme.css`` and put it at ``PortalStyle/webContent/resources/serenity-portal``.
-You are highly recommended to run the ``mvn libsass:compile`` maven command in PortalStyle to do it quickly.

 .. _customization-portal-logos-and-colors-changedatepatterns: